dabeaz/dataklasses/README.md

 **Q: Is this actually a serious project?**

-A: It's best to think of dataklasses as more of an idea than a proper project.
+A: It's best to think of dataklasses as more of an idea than a project.
 There are many tools and libraries that perform some form of code generation.
 Dataklasses is a proof-of-concept for a different approach to that.
+If you're a minimalist like me, you'll find it to be perfectly functional.
+If you're looking for a lot of knobs to turn, you should probably move along.

 **Q: Who wrote this?**